Blood Orange, Seville Marmalade and Almond Cake

 Step 5: Place the sugar and butter into the bowl of an electric mixer and cream the mixture on high until light and fluffy.
 Reduce the speed to medium and slowly add the eggs, one at a time.

-Step 6: Add the marmalade and mix together well before adding the almond meal, polenta and baking powder.
+Step 6: Add the marmalade and blood orange puree and mix together well before adding the almond meal, polenta and baking powder.
 Continue to mix until well combined.

 Step 7: Grease a 23cm round spring form cake tin.